Bank Account Reconciliation User Guide

-Guide to assist staff with the Bank Reconciliation Process at UW–Madison.
+Guide to assist staff with the account reconciliation process at UW–Madison.

 • When using the check register, complete the top portion with the requested information.